open-cloud/open-cloud.github.io.old/2_developer.md

 satisfy the needs of most services, but if not, then it can be extended.

-XOS currently has five Observer Instances: (1) an OpenStack Observer, (2) an Amazon EC2 Observer, (3) a Syndicate Storage Observer, (4) a High-Performance Cache (HPC) Observer, and (5) a Request Router Observer.
-Each of these Observers reads from the same data model, but administers a different set of backend resources.
-The OpenStack Observer uses OpenStack to create, manage and tear down VMs.
-The EC2 Observer helps manage instances on Amazon EC2.
-Syndicate, HPC, and RequestRouter are service-specific Observers.
-In this document, we will use the Amazon EC2 Observer to illustrate how to develop a new instance.
+XOS currently has five Synchronizer Instances: (1) an OpenStack Synchronizer, (2) an Amazon EC2 Synchronizer, (3) a Syndicate Storage Synchronizer, (4) a High-Performance Cache (HPC) Synchronizer, and (5) a Request Router Synchronizer.
+Each of these Synchronizer reads from the same data model, but administers a different set of backend resources.
+The OpenStack Synchronizer uses OpenStack to create, manage and tear down VMs.
+The EC2 Synchronizer helps manage instances on Amazon EC2.
+Syndicate, HPC, and RequestRouter are service-specific Synchronizer.
+In this document, we will use the Amazon EC2 Synchronizer to illustrate how to develop a new instance.

-*[Note: The Observer Framework, which is common across all Observer Instances, is currently embedded in the OpenStack Observer Instance.
+*[Note: The Synchronizer Framework, which is common across all Synchronizer Instances, is currently embedded in the OpenStack Synchronizer Instance.
  Our plan is to lift it out of this instance and into the core of XOS.]*

-### Introduction to an Observer
+### Introduction to an Synchronizer

-For simplicity, we sometimes say Observer in lieu of Observer Instance.
+For simplicity, we sometimes say Synchronizer in lieu of Synchronizer Instance.

-Much like a declarative programing language, Observers are goal-oriented (as opposed to task-oriented.)
+Much like a declarative programing language, Synchronizers are goal-oriented (as opposed to task-oriented.)
 They consider the contents of the data model to be the declaration of the "goal state" of the system, and then take the necessary steps to steer the system into that target state.

-The implementation of each Observer is lock-free, transaction-free, and therefore stateless.
-Every time an Observer runs, it calculates the delta between the state of the backend system and the state of the Data Model.
+The implementation of each Synchronizer is lock-free, transaction-free, and therefore stateless.
+Every time an Synchronizer runs, it calculates the delta between the state of the backend system and the state of the Data Model.
 It then applies this delta to the backend system, bringing its state up to date with the state of the data model.

-Each Observer is an Event-driven application that monitors the Data Model for changes.
-When a change is detected in the data model, XOS notifies the Observer using an XMPP-based notification system, called Feefie.
-The Observer then queries the data model to calculate the delta on the basis of which it updates the state of the system.
+Each Synchronizer is an Event-driven application that monitors the Data Model for changes.
+When a change is detected in the data model, XOS notifies the Synchronizer using an XMPP-based notification system, called Feefie.
+The Synchronizer then queries the data model to calculate the delta on the basis of which it updates the state of the system.

-The actions of an Observer are a direct consequence of the state of the data model.
+The actions of an Synchronizer are a direct consequence of the state of the data model.
 The data model has several properties that make such actions execute properly.
 As mentioned in the previous section, one of the properties is a dependency structure implied by the relationships between various models.
-Each Observer ensures that actions are executed in an order that is consistent with these dependencies.
-For example, since the Instance model depends on the Slice model, the Observer guarantees that an Instance is only added to the System if a corresponding Slice already exists.
+Each Synchronizer ensures that actions are executed in an order that is consistent with these dependencies.
+For example, since the Instance model depends on the Slice model, the Synchronizer guarantees that an Instance is only added to the System if a corresponding Slice already exists.

-### Developing an Observer
+### Developing an Synchronizer

-We have developed the Observer Framework in a way that relieves the developer of each Observer Instance of having to re-implement certain core functionality.
+We have developed the Synchronizer Framework in a way that relieves the developer of each Synchronizer Instance of having to re-implement certain core functionality.
 By using this framework, the following benefits are automatically realized: